peteanderson80/Matterport3DSimulator/README.md

 ]
 ```

 Refer to [src/driver/driver.py](src/driver/driver.py) for example usage.
-To build html docs for C++ classes in the `doxygen` directory, run this command and navigate to `doxygen/html/index.html`:
+To build html docs for C++ classes in the `doxygen` directory, run this command and navigate in your browser to `doxygen/html/index.html`:
 ```
 doxygen
 ```